zeroluck/docs/sources/admin-guide/getting-started/index.md

 [here](../introduction/index.md#licenses).

 The full suite of software is distributed as Linux packages that support either single server or clustered deployments.
-In order to deploy the clustered package to multiple locations, you'll need a commercial license.
-You will read more about that topic below in section [Deployment Models](#deployment-models).
+In order to achieve a highly available, clustered Gluu Server infrastrucutre, you'll need a commercial license for the Gluu Server Enterprise Edition (EE).
+More information about that is covered below in the
+[Deployment Models](#deployment-models).

 ## Deployment